ref2401/cg/src/technique/deferred_lighting/README.md

 	Variance Shadow Mapping
 	fills rg32f components of the shadow map texture with depth and squared depth.
 Depth values are in the directionnal light's space.
+	Red & green components are always positive in spite of depth values are negative in the light's space.

 3. Lighting_pass.